mitch-mitchell/felicityfarm/content/_index.md

 description: We’re not farmers.
 ---

-We’re not farmers.
+We’re not farmers, but we love the land.
 We live on two acres in rural East Texas with some Guineafowl, three cats, and our three kids.

 Here are some links to our online projects.